Aline Claire Allard: Personal life

 In 1933, Allard married Souvanna Phouma, a powerful Laotian politician who served several stints as prime minister between 1951 and 1975.
 The couple had four children, including the political activist Mangkra Souvanna Phouma.
 Allard was Roman Catholic, and she raised her children Catholic as well.

 After her marriage, Allard became known as Princess Souvanna Phouma.
 As Laos' first lady, she gained a reputation for her "lively intelligence" and "flair for politics," and she was considered a major influence on her husband's political decision-making.
 Some commentators at the time considered her to be the source of Phouma's somewhat pro-Western attitudes.

 Allard and Phouma divorced in 1969.
 She died of a heart attack in 1977 on the Île de Ré, off France's Atlantic coast, where she had a summer home.

+Honors

+From 1958 until her death, she was a member of the Overseas Academy of Sciences.
+Her other honors include: